2025 Solar Incentives Guide for Greece, NY - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.
+When thinking about solar incentives, you likely think of federal incentives first.
+An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specified percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
-Your local Greece solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Greece solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives